Teaching Kids Empathy: 4 Things Parents Can Do

 Like many such traits, empathy seems to be something some kids are born with while others struggle to be empathetic.
 Of my three children, one of them has the natural gift of empathy while the other two have needed more guidance in this area.

-Here are a few things you can do as a parent to teach your kids empathy.
+Here are four simple things you can do as a parent to teach your kids empathy:

 How to teach kids empathy